majsterklepka/majsterklepka/README.md

 - 👋 Hi, I’m @majsterklepka
 - 👀 I’m interested in ham, electronics, programming
-- 🌱 I’m currently learning touch typing
+- 🌱 I’m currently learning music ??
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... at email starywandal[at]onet.pl

 <!---
 majsterklepka/majsterklepka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.